 areas of interest

-Johnny is interested in working LGBTQIA+ people, young people, survivors of trauma, relationship difficulties, people wanting to learn more about who they are, people who use addictive behaviours as a way of managing, including drugs, alcohol, self-harm eating disordered behaviours and thoughts of suicide.
+I am interested in working LGBTQIA+ people, young people, survivors of trauma, people experiencing relationship difficulties, people wanting to learn more about who they are, people who use addictive behaviours as a way of managing, including drugs, alcohol, self-harm, eating disordered behaviours and thoughts of suicide.

 Cognitive Analytic Therapy Practitioner (ICATA): 2 year post-graduate psychotherapy training